kevins8/dendron-template-1/vault/dendron.contribute.md

 If you would like to contribute to the development of dendron, you can do so by following the [contribution guidelines](https://github.com/dendronhq/dendron/blob/master/docs/CONTRIBUTING.md) from the [dendron repo](https://github.com/dendronhq/dendron).

+You can now contribute directly on a dendron site!